jleboube/ContextBridge/README.md

 ## 🚀 Overview

-**ContextBridge** is built for professionals, researchers, and teams working on complex, long-form projects that span **multiple AI platforms**.
+**ContextBridge** is built for professionals, researchers, teams, and anyone working on complex, long-form projects that are required to span **multiple AI platforms** due to token limits.

 It creates a **persistent memory layer** across providers (OpenAI, Anthropic, Google, and more) so you never lose context, no matter where your conversation continues.
+Start with OpenAI, hit your token limit, then transition to Claude from Anthropic, hit your token limit, then move to Gemini from Google, rince, repeat.

 ---